Skip to main content

 Table of Contents

-How to Add Assets from the Manage Assets Page
+1. Navigate to the Manage Assets page.

 Creating Your Asset Profile & Custom Fields